madelinelebreton/control-systems/pd-controller-ball-beam/README.md

-# Ball-and-Beam Control System Using PD Compensator
+# Ball and Beam Control System Using PD Compensator

 ## Overview
 This project implements a **PD (Proportional-Derivative) controller** to stabilize and control the position of a ball on a beam using MATLAB and Simulink.
 The project involves modeling a **cascade electromechanical system**, designing an ideal and practical PD compensator, and addressing real-world issues such as sensor noise and underdamped responses.